ArmaAchilles/Achilles/Optionals/public_server_f/README.md

 ### Blacklist
 #### General Aspects
 Introduces a command/function blacklist for the execute code module.
-The blacklisted commands/functions are specified in the blacklist.txt.
+The blacklisted commands/functions are specified in the blacklist.hpp.
 Note that the blacklist also applies to substrings in expressions, e.g. `EventHandler` also matches `addEventHandler`.
 It is furthermore case-insensitive.
 #### Recommended Strategy